bespoken/bespoken-docs/cli/faq.md

 This is most likely due to a firewall issue.

-See [this answer](/cli/faq#my-organization-uses-a- firewall-how-do-i-use-your-tools?) if your organization/household uses a firewall.
+See [this answer](#my-organization-uses-a-firewall-how-do-i-use-your-tools) if your organization/household uses a firewall.

 Additionally, you can send us the `bst-debug.log`, which will be found in the directory where you ran the `bst proxy` command, to us via [Gitter](https://gitter.im/bespoken).
+This provides additional information on what is happening.